lavanyajayanthi2004-ux/Sentiment_Analysis_Tool/README.md

-Sentiment Analysis Dashboard (GUVI Project)
+# 📊 Sentiment Analysis Dashboard

-This project was developed during the **GUVI training program**.
-It is a **Streamlit-based Sentiment Analysis application** that classifies text sentiment (Positive / Negative / Neutral) using the **Groq LLM API**.
+This project is a **Streamlit-based Sentiment Analysis application** that classifies text sentiment
+(**Positive / Negative / Neutral**) using the **Groq LLM API**.

+The application supports multiple file formats and processes each file independently to provide clear and structured sentiment insights.

+---

- Features
+## Features

 - Upload and analyze **multiple files**
-- Supports file formats:
+- Supported file formats:
   - `.txt`
   - `.json`
   - `.csv`
   - `.xlsx`
-- Handles:
+- Intelligent handling of:
   - Plain text files
-  - JSON-like text inside `.txt`
+  - JSON-like content inside `.txt` files
-- Per-file sentiment analysis
+- **Per-file sentiment analysis**
-- Batch (chunked) processing to avoid API token limits
+- Batch (chunked) processing to handle API token limits
-- Color-coded sentiment output
+- Color-coded sentiment results
 - Sentiment count summary for each file

 ---

-How It Works
+## How It Works

-1. User uploads one or more files
+1. Users upload one or more files
 2. Each file is processed independently
-3. Text is converted into structured `{id, text}` records
+3. Text data is converted into structured `{id, text}` records
-4. Data is sent to Groq LLM in chunks
+4. Data is sent to the Groq LLM in manageable chunks
 5. Sentiment is classified as:
    - `positive`
    - `negative`
    - `neutral`
-6. Results are displayed in a table with sentiment counts
+6. Results are displayed in a table along with sentiment counts

 ---

- Project Structure
+## Project Structure
+.
 ├── streamlit_sentiment.py
 ├── requirements.txt
 ├── README.md
 └── .env (not pushed to GitHub)

 ---

-Environment Setup
+## Environment Setup

-Create a `.env` file in the project root:
+Create a `.env` file in the project root and add your Groq API key:

 ```env
 GROQ_API_KEY=your_api_key_here